-You can register with us to access prescriptions and make requests directly from our clinical system that holds your record, please come into the surgery and register for this service with Photo ID; or if you have already registered for Patient Access proceed to patient-access to login to the service.
+You can register with us to access prescriptions and make requests directly from our clinical system that holds your record.
+See here for more details.

 Prescriptions take two working days for requests to be processed.
 You can also order repeat medication by post enclosing an stamped addressed envelope, in person or through your Pharmacy.

 We no longer take prescription requests over the Telephone or via Email.

 The Electronic Prescription Service (EPS) is an NHS service.
 It gives you the chance to choose a pharmacy for your prescription to be sent to.